 The Karrmann Library provides support of information resources to faculty incorporating library components into distance learning environments and to students taking courses at a distance from UW System institutions.

-The Mathematics Learning Center is staffed with tutors who will provide assistance to students.
-Students do not need to schedule an appointment, but can bring their questions in any time the MLC is open.
+The Mathematics Learning Center (MLC) is staffed with tutors who will assist students with their questions in math.
+Students do not need to schedule an appointment, but can bring their questions in at any time a tutor is available.
 Tutors will be willing to answer questions ranging in topics from basic mathematics to Calculus III.
-Schedules for the MLC change each semester, but daytime and evening hours are posted outside the MLC and online at www.uwplatt.edu/math/tutoring.htm.
+Schedules for the MLC change each semester, but daytime and evening hours are posted outside the MLC and online at https://www.uwplatt.edu/ems/mathematics-learning-centers.

-The Pioneer Undergraduate Grant program provides funding for students to practice their education through engagement in community-based projects where faculty, students and community partners work together to set goals, select and apply methods, and reflect and disseminate results.
+Pioneer undergraduate grants provide funding through the Student Research and Engagement Fund in two areas, for 1) engagement in community-based projects where faculty, students and community partners work together to set goals, select and apply methods, and reflect and disseminate results, and 2) scholarly activities, such as research, creative writing, or the arts, where students are working independently but with guidance from faculty.

-The first funding program is Pioneer Engagement Scholars which offsets student expenses incurred in the implementation of community-based projects.
+The first funding program, Pioneer Engagement Grants, offset student expenses incurred in the implementation of community-based projects.
 Eligible expenses include travel, materials and supplies, professional or consulting fees, publication and other services.
 Projects must be for academic credit, include student, community and faculty partners, and involve significant and reciprocal interaction with community partners.

 Location: 029 Doudna Hall